Ido-Badash/Flowscape/README.md

 - **Scroll Feed**: Stay updated with a curated selection of health news, books, and more.
 - **Music Page**: Choose from built-in music or upload your own tracks to enhance your focus.
+- **Timer**: A focus timer with customizable focus and break sessions to help improve productivity.
 - **Settings**: Personalize your experience with customizable settings.

 Built with **Dart & Flutter** for a seamless and responsive experience.